 6) What happened after the assessement day?
 Did you have to wait a long time to find out the outcome?
 How did they inform you?

 I waited 2 weeks and 2 days for the result of my interview.
-I knew by looking on the website cabincrew.com on the BA forum roughly how long people were waiting for their outcome, so I had a feeling I’d be waiting around 2 weeks.
-So I tried to put it to the back of my mind but it was very difficult, as I was constantly on the cabin crew forum checking to see if anyone from my assessment day had heard anything, especially around the 2 week mark.
-They informed me by a phone call.
+I knew by looking on the BA forum on the website cabincrew.com roughly how long people were waiting for their outcome, so I had a feeling I’d be waiting around 2 weeks.
+I tried to put it to the back of my mind but it was very difficult, as I was constantly on the cabin crew forum checking to see if anyone from my assessment day had heard anything, especially around the 2 week mark.
+They informed me via a phone call.

-7) What research did you do in the lead up to your assessement day?
+7) What research did you do in the lead up to your assessment day?
 Were there any particular books/websites you referred to?

-I did all of my research online and used cabincrew.com as it was very helpful and I messaged a couple of people who already worked for BA asking for advice.
+I did all of my research online and used cabincrew.com as it was very helpful.
+As well as this, I messaged a couple of people who already worked for BA asking for advice.
 I also referred to BA’s website ba.com and I was looking through their career page.
 I took notes and took my notepad with me to the hotel the night before my assessment day to refresh my memory.

 8) That must have felt fantastic when you were offered the job!
 How did you feel?
 Did you go out and celebrate?